Working with Your Flat Fee MLS Listing

 We do not rent or otherwise provision lock boxes in any capacity.

 When you submit a Listing Update Request form, we confirm receipt of that request and strive to process the change directly into the MLS system by the next business day, oftentimes faster.
 After a change is made directly in the MLS as the ultimate system of record for your listing, it will syndicate across the Internet to third party websites (such as Realtor.com, Zillow, Trulia, etc.).
 FSBOs can make an unlimited number of update requests on their listing at no additional charge.

 Within 24 hours of accepting an offer, you must change the status of your property.
 This is a rule and regulation of the MLS.
 To change the status of your property, simply submit a Listing Update Request form.

 What property status should you choose after accepting an offer?

 The overwhelming majority of FSBOs change their property status to Under Agreement following the mutual acceptance of an offer.
-Under Agreement is the most common status to utilize after an offer is signed, that’s true for both flat fee MLS listings as well as listings from Realtors that charge a full commission.
+Under Agreement is the most common status to utilize after an offer is signed, that’s true for both flat fee entry only MLS listings as well as listings from Realtors that charge a full commission.

 There are some FSBOs who want to utilize a Contingent status (see all MLS property status types), signifying the property will continue to be shown, open houses conducted, and backup offers accepted.
-If a property is placed in a Contingent status, one of the following contingencies must exist: Inspection, Attorney Review, Appraisal, Financing, Third-Party Approval, or Pending P&S. Once that contingency is met, the property will be moved into an Under Agreement status.
+If a property is placed in Contingent status, one of the following contingencies must exist: Inspection, Attorney Review, Appraisal, Financing, Third-Party Approval, or Pending P&S. Once that contingency is met, the property will be moved into an Under Agreement status.

 Yes.
 When you list FSBO on the MLS with Entry Only New England, you’re welcome to move your listing into a Temporarily Withdrawn status, which removes the property from the market.